Huawei denies it poses security threat after EU warning

 “We categorically reject any allegation that we might pose a security threat,” Huawei said in a statement.

-“Huawei has never been asked by any government to build any backdoors or interrupt any networks, and we would never tolerate such behaviour by any of our staff.”
-(Reporting by Foo Yun Chee; editing by Francesco Guarascio)
+“Huawei has never been asked by any government to build any backdoors or interrupt any networks, and we would never tolerate such behavior by any of our staff.”